tetsushiwahaha/drawMap/README.md

 ## Files

-* pp.py --- main routine
+* pp.py: main routine
-* ppfunc.py --- a function definition.
-Change this appropriately.
-* pptools.py --- some functions.
+* pptools.py: some functions.
-* in.json --- sample input file.
+* in.json: sample input file.
 A JSON format.
+Describe parameters and a definition of the ODE.

 ## Requirements